College Opportunities for High School Students

 Additional information on College Tech Prep programs is available in high school guidance offices or by visiting www.techprepnecenter.com.

-Information on specific LCCC degrees and certificate pathways for College Tech Prep programs is available from an LCCC counselor or advisor.
+Information on specific LCCC degrees and certificate pathways for College Tech Prep programs is available from an LCCC advisor.

 Early College High School